CHANGE is hard, but it is possible through EDUCATION.

 Here are some small ways you can make a big difference:

 Toilets: A single resident uses about 18.5 gallons of water PER DAY just by using the toilet.
 This represents the #1 indoor use of water.
-Many alternatives exist, including low-flow toilets, which use less water per flush, and dual-flush toilets, which use even less water for liquid vs. solid waste.
+Many alternatives exist, including low-flow toilets, which use less water per flush, and dual-flush toilets, which use even less water.
 When shopping for new toilets, look for the U.S. EPA "WaterSense" labels.
 These have been tested to meet high efficiency standards.
-If you already have efficient toilets in your home, make sure they are working properly.
-A small leak in a toilet flapper can lead to big water losses each day.

 Lawns: Generally, about one-third of residential water is used outdoors for lawns and gardens, and small changes can have a big impact.
 Change your watering patterns so that lawns get watered early in the morning or late in the evening.
 Or remove the lawn entirely!
 Native plants have evolved to thrive in northeastern Illinois, and their long root systems mean they are more resilient in drier summer months and even periods of drought.
 There are many types of native plants that will look beautiful on your property, some of which will attract butterflies and birds.
 The Conservation Foundation's Conservation@Home program has many great resources.